Best Odoo Cloud Hosting Providers 2026

 OEC.sh

-White-label capabilities, multi-project architecture, and wholesale pricing enable 70-85% profit margins on client hosting.
-Manage all clients from a single dashboard with complete branding control.
+White-label platform, multi-project architecture, and wholesale pricing.
+That means 70-85% profit margins on client hosting.
+One dashboard for all clients, fully rebrandable.

 Explore Agency FeaturesBest Budget Option